gmwright/my-codex-project/README.md

 The goal is to explore data and generate publication-quality plots.

 ## Contents
-- `analysis.R` : main R script with data analysis and plotting code.
+- `COVE Actual Survival.R` : main R script with data analysis and plotting code.

 ## Notes
 This repo is linked to Codex for code review and improvement suggestions.